 Emerging Powers as Humanitarian Donors and Norm Entrepreneurs

 The investment in co-authored research – which involves writing with a colleague from the region of interest – has proven so fruitful for GPPi that we invited partners from Beijing, Delhi, Sao Paolo, Rio de Janeiro and around Europe to take part in the project “Global Norm Evolution and the Responsibility to Protect.”
-Led by Philipp Rotmann, Sarah Brockmeier and Gerrit Kurtz, our team of 18 scholars from around the world analyzes how the role of Brazil, China, India, Russia and South Africa (as well as Europe and the US) contributes to a less linear, more contested evolution of fundamental global norms such as sovereignty, non-intervention and the protection of populations from genocide and other mass atrocities.
-Lasting until 2015 and funded by the Volkswagen Foundation, this is also our first large-scale collaborative research grant that involves institutional partners outside the US and Europe.
+Led by Philipp Rotmann, Sarah Brockmeier and Gerrit Kurtz, our team of 18 scholars from around the world analyzed how the role of Brazil, China, India, Russia, and South Africa (as well as Europe and the US) contributes to a less linear, more contested evolution of fundamental global norms such as sovereignty, non-intervention and the protection of populations from genocide and other mass atrocities.
+Lasting until 2015 and funded by the Volkswagen Foundation, this was our first large-scale collaborative research grant that involved institutional partners outside the US and Europe.

 Political Prisoners and Human Rights Compliance

 In 2012, Katrin Kinzelbach was awarded a Schumpeter Fellowship for a post-doc research project on political prisoners and human rights compliance.
 The fellowship is a distinguished grant by the Volkswagen Foundation that supports new areas of research in interdisciplinary, innovative projects.
-It allowed GPPi to initiate a new issue area, human rights.
+It allowed GPPi to initiate a new issue area, human rights (now human rights and democracy).
 Katrin’s Schumpeter project builds on a long tradition at GPPi of inviting entrepreneurial academics to complement their individual research with team work in a think tank.
-Over the years, a number of PhD projects have been associated with GPPi, for example those of Julia Steets, Björn Conrad, Steffen Eckhard, Stephan Mergenthaler, Elias Sagmeister, Julian Lehmann and Janika Spannagel.
+Over the years, a number of PhD projects have been associated with GPPi, for example those of Julia Steets, Björn Conrad, Steffen Eckhard, Stephan Mergenthaler, Elias Sagmeister, Julian Lehmann, and Janika Spannagel.
 We continue to be interested in young academics at the pre-doctoral or post-doctoral level that bring their own projects.
 Their independent research is an important source for GPPi’s learning and growth.

-Today, after more than 10 years as a think tank based in Berlin, we work on research, policy advice and dialogue in six different areas of global governance: innovation in development, humanitarian action, peace and security, rising powers, human rights and, as of 2014, data & technology politics.
+Today, after 15 years as a think tank based in Berlin, we work on research, policy advice and dialogue in six different areas of global governance: humanitarian action, peace and security, global order, human rights and democracy, migration, and data and technology politics.
 We see this diversity of topics and approaches as an opportunity to learn from one another and to cross-fertilize our work, while sharing an international outlook and a passion for understanding global challenges and contributing to effective and accountable solutions.